-When conducting a preliminary patentability search, typically you want to search in application specifications to find out if there are existing patents or applications that exist are similar to your invention.
+When conducting a preliminary patentability search, typically you want to search in application abstracts to find out if there are existing patents or applications that exist are similar to your invention.
 Juristat adds power and relevance to this type of search by enabling standard keyword search or similar document search.

 Juristat Platform lets you choose what documents you want to search in, as well as the type of search you want to perform: similar document search or a standard keyword search.